 Make this Passover dessert at your next gathering.
 You and everyone else at the table will love my Kosher chocolate-covered Matzo bark.

 Passover is right around the corner and it is time to think about what to will be serving or what you should bring if someone else is hosting.
-I put together a Passover Menu with the help of Winn Dixie.
-The recipes included in the menu and the one that I made here are included in the ebook Joy of Kosher with Jaime Geller.
-You can grab the ebook here.
-Geller is the best-selling author behind the “Quick & Kosher” and “Joy of Kosher” cookbooks, called the Kosher Rachael Ray by the Miami Herald.
+I put together a Passover Menu.
+The recipes included in the menu and the one that I made here are included in the book Joy of Kosher by Geller.
+It is the best-selling author behind the “Quick & Kosher” and “Joy of Kosher” cookbooks, called the Kosher Rachael Ray by the Miami Herald.

 How To Make An Easy Passover Dessert

 Thankfully preparing a Passover meal doesn’t have to be time-consuming.
 There are lots of shortcuts and things you can do to save time, especially on the dessert.

 Ordered Prepared Meals for Passover

 Grocery stores with kosher sections have several stores in South Florida with an extensive Kosher section.
 In fact over the holiday, Winn Dixie is offering fully-prepared kosher meals are available at their three South Florida kosher stores located in Aventura, Tamarac and Boca Raton, as well as 11 additional South Florida stores.